Florida Gators men's golf

 The Mark Bostick Golf Course, home course of the Florida Gators men's and women's golf teams.

 The Florida Gators men's golf team represents the University of Florida in the sport of golf.
 The Gators compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 They play their home matches on the Mark Bostick Golf Course on the university's Gainesville, Florida campus, and are currently led by head coach J. C. Deacon.
-In the eighty-nine-year history of the Gators' men's golf program, they have won fifteen SEC championships and five NCAA national tournament championships.
-They are the current defending national champions.
+In the eighty-nine-year history of the Gators' men's golf program, they have won seventeen SEC championships and five NCAA national tournament championships.

 History

 The Gators men's golf program was the fifth intercollegiate sports team established by the University of Florida, having begun competition in 1925.
 The Gators won their first two Southeastern Conference team championships twenty years later under coach Andrew Bracken in 1955 and coach Conrad Rehling in 1956.
 Those two SEC championship teams produced future PGA Tour members Doug Sanders, Tommy Aaron and Dave Ragan.
 Rehling's Gators also produced three back-to-back individual SEC titles: Ragan (1956) and Aaron (1957, 1958).